 What is the difference between a Raster Chart and a Vector Chart like Marine Themes Vector?

-Our mapping data is available in digital form as either a Raster Chart in the BSB format or as an Electronic Navigational Chart (ENC) in the S-57 vector format.
+Our mapping data is available in digital form as either a Raster Chart in Geotiff format or in various GIS friendly vector formats e.g. GML, SHP, FGDB.

-Raster Charts are simply an electronic image of admiralty paper charts.
-This means that they only show the information available on the paper chart (including some unwanted features like the admiralty crest).
-Raster charts are digitized by scanning the paper chart.
-Beyond geo-referencing, there is no intelligence inherent in the raster image.
+Raster Charts are simply digital images of standard nautical paper charts.
+This means that they only show the information available on the paper chart.
+Each pixel in the image represents a colour value so there is no intelligence in the raster image.
+Raster charts are created by scanning the paper chart.

 Marine Themes Vector is an intelligent dataset.
 It is coded with additional information not available in paper or raster charts.
 It carries a wealth of geo-spatial data and is linked to a database of associated information.
 The user can click on different features, such as a shipwreck or buoy, and retrieve additional information about that specific feature.
-For example, a wharf appears only as an image on an raster chart, but a vector chart can identify it as a wharf and attach attributes to the wharf, such as height, length, age, ownership, number of berths.
+For example, a wreck appears only as an symbol on an raster chart, but in the vector data a user can click on the feature and see the additional information, such as depth, date sunk and cargo.
 Marine Themes Vector also provides the user with control over how the chart is displayed, so you can easily turn different layers of information on and off leaving you with a tailored map only showing the user the details that they require.
-Try our range of mapping products out of yourself on our demo page: www.maps.oceanwise.eu Or download our data buying guide here.
+Try our range of mapping products out for yourself on our demo page: www.maps.oceanwise.eu Or download our data buying guide here.

 What is a Factory Acceptance Test (FAT)?